23 Best Things To Do In Lakeland, FL 2025

 Address: 115 W Pine St, Lakeland, FL 33815

-The Polk Theatre is a historic movie theatre originally opened in 1928 and was designed in the Mediterranean Revival style and features ornate detailing and a grand entrance.
+The Polk Theatre is a historic movie theatre originally opened in 1928.
+It was designed in the Mediterranean Revival style and features ornate detailing and a grand entrance.

-The historic building was restored in the 1990s and reopened as a performing arts center, where it hosts various events and performances, including classic movies, live theater productions, concerts, and comedy shows.
+The historic building was restored in the 1990s and reopened as a performing arts center.
+It hosts various events and performances, including classic movies, live theater productions, concerts, and comedy shows.

-Catch a show at this ornately decorated theatre, or just go enjoy the history and architecture of the building.
-Click here to see more.
+Catch a show at this ornately decorated theatre, or go enjoy the history and architecture of the building.
+Click here to see more about the Polk Theatre.

 Address: 121 South Florida Ave.
 Lakeland, FL 33801